You bought Power BI. Now what?

-Several organizations that we’ve spoken to recently seem to focus their time and effort on developing Power BI assets and developing content.
+Several organizations that we’ve spoken to focus their time and efforts on developing Power BI assets and content.
 They seem to only think about their deployment and governance approach as an afterthought.
 This approach leads to a number of unintended consequences that ultimately impact the organizations adoption and value they get out of a leading analytics and business intelligence tool such as Power BI.

 Deploying Power BI without the appropriate planning and preparation: